 Notes: The FRP courses will be offered on a rotating basis every two years.
 All FRP courses require instructor approval for registration.

 All FRP courses require instructor approval for registration.

-- Minimum grade "C", "P" or higher.
-Math courses numbered higher than MTH 95 may be substituted. - Minimum grade "C" or higher. - Selected from Arts and Letters and Social Science lists, pages 24 and 25.
+Minimum grade "C", "P" or higher.
+Math courses numbered higher than MTH 095 may be substituted.

+Selected from Arts and Letters and Social Science lists, pages 30-31.